Typhoon2000 (T2K) NEWS (Wednesday Dec 14 2011):

 PAGASA Philippine Storm Warnings Signals

 The above areas will experience stormy weather today (with winds not exceeding 100 kph for #02).
-Coastal waters will be rough to very rough and extremely dangerous to all types of seacrafts.
+Coastal waters will be rough to very rough and dangerous to all types of seacrafts.

 PHILIPPINE STORM WARNING SIGNAL # ONE (1)